Dunganh98/LCD1602-Driver/README.md

 ######
 it may has some problem with undefined header.
 Using relative path should solves the problem.
-Or put all the .cpp in Src-folder and .h files in Inc-folders.
+Or put all the .cpp in Src-folder and .h files in Inc-folder.